invertedv/testGo/docs/gomFile.md

       The learning rate declines linearly from learningRateStart at epoch 1 to learningRateEnd at epoch 'epochs'.
 - modelQuery: \<query\><br>
-the query to pull the model-build data from 'modelTable'.
+the query to pull the model-build data.
+This is the data used to fit the coefficients.
 - validateQuery: \<query\><br>
-the query to pull the validation data from 'modelTable'.
+the query to pull the validation data.
 The validation data is used only for determining early stopping.

       The queries have a place holder "%s" in place of the fields to pull.